OCFlock Management

 Rams/bucks must remain in isolation and have the above blood tests repeated at 30 days, along with intradermal TB testing.
 Semen collection can begin after all 30 day tests are negative.
 Some countries have specific testing requirements for export and require a longer quarantine period.

-Please carefully read the Timelines and Guidelines for Semen Collections carefully.
-Our facility is often full and early preentry testing and reservation of pen space is important to ensure your rams get in for collection during the optimum season.
+Please read the OC FLOCK Semen Collection 2016 document carefully.
+New regulations have changed the way in which we must manage entry into our facility so early planning and reservation of space is important to insure optimal collection of your animals.
 Please contact OC Flock Management for more information on collection of your rams or bucks

 Semen For Domestic Use/Sale